Caramel and tonka bean panna cotta with pistachio and cinnamon macarons

 Sugar thermometer

-Macaron moulds or a baking tray and a silpat liner or parchment paper
+Macaron moulds or a baking tray with a silpat liner or parchment paper

 Method

-To make the pannacotta, combine the sugar, vanilla seeds and tonka bean in a small saucepan and cook over medium heat until the sugar has melted and the mixture is caramel in colour.
-When you are mixing caramel with a lot of cream or milk, you want to push the caramel to a slightly darker shade than if you were making, for instance, a caramel sauce.
-Cook the caramel until it is the colour of toffee.
-A slight word of caution here, once the caramel gets to honeycomb colour it will turn to burnt fairly quickly so be watchful.
+To make the panna cotta, put the sugar, vanilla seeds and tonka bean in a small saucepan and cook over medium heat until the sugar has melted and the mixture is caramel in colour.
+When you are mixing caramel with a lot of cream or milk, you want to push the caramel to a the colour of toffee.
+A slight word of caution here, once the caramel gets to a golden colour it burns fairly quickly and easily so be watchful.
 The caramel will take at least 10 minutes.

-While the caramel is cooking and the gelatine softening, heat the cream in another small saucepan.
-Don’t let it boil.
-When the caramel is ready add the warm cream to the caramel.
-It will spit a bit so just put the cream in and stir to combine carefully.
-Remove from heat.
+While the caramel is cooking and the gelatine softening, heat the cream in a small saucepan to just below boiling point, making sure you do not let it boil.
+When the caramel is ready quickly, remove from the heat add the warm cream, it will spit a bit so be careful.

-Stir the gelatine into the cream mixture and strain through a sieve into a jug.
-Pour into four 125 ml panna cotta moulds.
-Refrigerate for 4 hours nor overnight. or until set.
+Stir the gelatine and milk into the cream mixture and strain through a sieve into a jug.
+Pour into four 125ml panna cotta moulds.
+Refrigerate for 4 hours or overnight.

-To make the macarons, preheat the oven to 180c and if put your macaron mould on to a baking trays or line 2 baking trays with non-stick baking paper.
+To make the macarons, preheat the oven to 180c and line line 2 baking trays.

 Make an Italian meringue by combining 40ml of water with the caster sugar in a saucepan and cook until it reads 121c on a sugar thermometer.
 Beat 55g of egg whites and the powdered egg whites in a bowl with either a stand mixer or an electric hand whisk until soft peaks form.
-Slowly add the hot sugar syrup to the egg white while beating continuously.
-You want to pour the sugar to the side of the whisk but directly down the side of the bowl.
+Slowly add the hot sugar syrup to the egg white while beating continuously, being careful not to hit the whisk itself.

 Pipe 4 cm circles of each colour macaron onto the prepared trays.
 The best way to pipe is to hold the nozzle still and squeeze out until you have the right amount rather than piping around the edge and ‘filling in’.
 Once you have piped out all of your mixture tap the tray gently on the worksurface to remove any excess air from the mixture.
 Dust the white macarons with cinnamon, and top half of the green macarons with half a pistachio.